 We have devoted most of our financial resources to research and development, including our preclinical and clinical development activities.
-We expect to continue to incur significant expenses and operating losses over the next several years as we continue clinical development of MarzAA and DalcA and continue research and development of other product candidates.
-Our operating losses may fluctuate significantly from quarter to quarter and year.
+We expect to continue to incur significant expenses and operating losses over the next several years as we continue clinical development of MarzAA, our complement product candidates and DalcA.
+Our operating losses may fluctuate significantly from quarter to quarter and year to year.
 We are expected to continue to incur significant expenses and increasing operating losses for at least the next several years, and our expenses will increase substantially if and as we:

-- continue clinical development of MarzAA; - continue clinical development of DalcA; - further develop the manufacturing process for our product candidates; - continue research and development of anti-complement product candidates; - attract and retain skilled personnel; - seek regulatory and marketing approvals for any of our product candidates that successfully complete clinical studies; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - seek to identify, develop and validate additional product candidates; - acquire or in-license other product candidates and technologies; - make milestone or other payments under collaboration agreements, or any in-license agreements we may enter; - maintain, protect and expand our intellectual property portfolio; - create additional infrastructure to support operations as a public company and our product development and planned future commercialization efforts; and experience any delays or other issues with any of the above.
+- continue clinical development of MarzAA and DalcA; - continue preclinical development and begin clinical development of CB 4332 and our other complement product candidates; - further develop the manufacturing process for our product candidates; - attract and retain skilled personnel; - seek regulatory and marketing approvals for any of our product candidates that successfully complete clinical studies; - acquire or in-license other product candidates and technologies; - make milestone or other payments under collaboration agreements, or any in-license agreements we may enter; - maintain, protect and expand our intellectual property portfolio; - create additional infrastructure to support operations as a public company and our product development and planned future commercialization efforts; and - experience any delays or other issues with any of the above.

-In addition, in connection with the license granted to us by Pfizer, we agreed to make contingent cash payments to Pfizer Inc. ("Pfizer") in an aggregate amount equal to up to \$17.5 million, payable upon the achievement of clinical, regulatory and commercial milestones, the timing of which is uncertain.
+In connection with the license granted to us by Pfizer, we agreed to make contingent cash payments to Pfizer in an aggregate amount equal to up to \$17.5 million, payable upon the achievement of clinical, regulatory and commercial milestones, the timing of which is uncertain.
 Following commercialization of any Factor VIIa products, Pfizer would also receive a single-digit royalty on net product sales on a country-by-country basis for a predefined royalty term.
+See the section entitled "Collaborations" in this prospectus supplement.

-In connection with the license agreement with ISU Abxis ("ISU"), we will also make up to an aggregate of \$19.5 million in milestone payments to ISU, inclusive of \$2.5 million in regulatory and development milestone payment and up to \$17 million in commercial milestone payment, if the applicable milestones are met.
+In connection with the license agreement with ISU, the Company will also make up to an aggregate of \$19.5 million in milestone payments to ISU, inclusive of \$2.5 million in regulatory and development milestone payment and up to \$17.0 million in commercial milestone payment, if the applicable milestones are met.
+See the section entitled "Collaborations" in this prospectus supplement.

-In connection with our collaboration with Mosaic regarding our anti-complement program, we have agreed to pay Mosaic a double-digit percentage of funds we receive from Biogen or other sublicensees, or certain milestone payments and royalties if we develop and commercialize products from the collaboration our self.
+In connection with our collaboration with Mosaic regarding our anti-complement program, we have agreed to pay Mosaic a double-digit percentage of funds we receive from Biogen or other sublicensees, or certain milestone payments and royalties if we develop and commercialize products from the collaboration ourselves.

-Further, in connection with the development and manufacturing agreement that we have with AGC, we have firm work orders with AGC Biologics, Inc. ("AGC") to manufacture MarzAA and DalcA to support our clinical trials.
-Furthermore, in connection with the clinical supply services agreement we have with Catalent Indiana, LLC ("Catalent"), we have firm work orders with Catalent to manufacture DalcA to support its clinical trial.
+Further, in connection with the development and manufacturing agreement that we have with AGC, we have firm work orders with AGC to manufacture MarzAA and DalcA to support our clinical trials totaling \$12.4 million and the payment obligations remaining as of December 31, 2019 was \$4.6 million.
+Furthermore, in connection with the clinical supply services agreement we have with Catalent, we have firm work orders with Catalent to manufacture DalcA to support clinical trials totaling \$0.5 million and all outstanding amounts were paid during the nine months ended September 30, 2020